 You May Also Enjoy: Low Cost Things to Do In Ireland With Kids Recommended by Parents

-National Bird of Prey Centre at Russborough House, Wicklow
+National Bird of Prey Centre, Wicklow

 The National Birds of Prey Centre is an outdoor education centre that is home to over 40 different birds of prey including eagles, owls, falcons and hawks from all over the world.
 Visitors to the centre will have an expert led guided tour of all the birds and can enjoy a handling session with some of the hand reared owls too.

 They offer flying displays, tuition, hawk walks, hawks on the hill experience, eagle experience and much more.

 A family ticket is €25.00 for 2 adults and up to 4 children.